iltommi/qdb-documentation/source/reference/qdbd.rst

 .. note::
     The memory usage (bytes) limit includes the alias and content for each entry, but doesn't include bookkeeping, temporary copies or internal structures.
 Thus, the daemon memory usage may slightly exceed the specified maximum memory usage.

-The wrpme daemon uses a proprietary *fast monte-carlo* eviction heuristic.
+The quasardb daemon uses a proprietary *fast monte-carlo* eviction heuristic.
 This algorithm is currently not configurable.

 Operating limits
 ================